-A. If any signatory to this PA determines that its terms will not or cannot be carried out, that party shall immediately consult with the other signatories to attempt to develop an amendment per Stipulation XII, above.
-If within thirty (30) days an amendment cannot be reached, any signatory may terminate the PA upon written notification to the other signatories.

-B. Once the PA is terminated, and prior to work continuing on the Undertaking, the Corps must either (a) execute a new PA pursuant to 36 C.F.R. § 800.14(b), or (b) request, take into account, and respond to the comments of the ACHP under 36 C.F.R. § 800.7.
-The Corps shall notify the Signatories as to the course of action it will pursue.
+- A. If any Signatory to this PA determines that its terms will not or cannot be carried out, that party shall immediately consult with the other Signatories to attempt to develop an amendment per Stipulation XII, above.
+If within thirty (30) days an amendment cannot be reached, any signatory may terminate the PA upon written notification to the other Signatories. - B. Once the PA is terminated, the Corps and Cooperating Agencies shall each comply with subpart B of 36 CFR 800 with regard to individual undertakings of the program covered by the agreement pursuant to 36 CFR § 800.14(b)(2)(v). - C. Cooperating Agencies wishing to withdraw from this PA should not terminate but should withdraw under Stipulation XIX. - D. If the Torres Martinez has executed the PA, a notification by the Tribe that it is terminating will terminate the applicability of the PA on lands under the jurisdiction of the Tribe.
+It will not terminate the PA.